Denial of Service DDoS attack

 - SYN Flood attack –

-A SYN Flood attack works in a similar way a mischievous child keeps on ringing the door bell (request) and running away.
+An SYN Flood attack works in a similar way a mischievous child keeps on ringing the doorbell (request) and running away.
 The old person inside comes out, opens the door and does not see anyone (no response).
 Ultimately, after frequent such scenarios, the old person gets exhausted and does not answer even genuine people.
-A SYN attack exploits TCP Handshake by sending out SYN messages with a spoofed IP address.
-The victim server keeps on responding but does not receive final acknowledgement.
+An SYN attack exploits TCP Handshake by sending out SYN messages with a spoofed IP address.
+The victim server keeps on responding but does not receive a final acknowledgement.

 - HTTP flood attack –